mballard29/TrashThiefApplications/README.md

 Mac:

 5) In the MacOS folder, folder open the app.
+6) You may have to grant access to a folder on your computer.
+This is so that the game can store your player settings.
+It should ask you for permission to access the same folder you have stored the game in.
 Note: You may have to go to your 'Security & Privacy' settings and under the general tab, click 'open anyway' button before the game will open.

 Windows: